Parenting

 It’s important to understand that the Book of Proverbs often teaches principles rather than promises.
 If you want to raise godly adults, you should do your best to steer them in that direction.
 But two children raised in the exact same Christian environment can end up very differently.

-Many parents have done their best to raise their children correctly, and those children have chosen to go in their own direction.
+Many parents have done their best to raise their children according to Scripture and in the way of Jesus, yet those children have chosen to go in their own direction.
 This can create a crisis of faith for parents who view Proverbs 22:6 as a promise.
 But as a principle, beginning your parenting journey with an end in mind is critical.

 3. The Importance of Discipline (Proverbs 13:24; 23:13; 29:15, 17, NIV)